-Wanna explore the neighbourhood deeper??
+Do you want to explore the neighbourhood of Dotonbori deeper??
 You won’t miss the best bits of Dotonbori with “Dotonbori Food Crawl & Food Sample Tour” by Magical Trip!
-This popular walking tour in Dotonbori area takes to both popular and hidden spots in the area as well as delicious street food and food sample making!
+This popular walking tour in Dotonbori area takes to not only popular tourist sites but also hidden spots in the area as well as delicious street food and food sample making!
 Check the link below for more details and book the tour with discount!

 Local food is definitely a top attraction in Osaka.
-Osaka’s local food includes some of nation’s favourite dishes, such as Takoyaki (Octopus Balls), Okonomiyaki (Japanese savory panckes), Ikayaki (squid pancake), Kushi Katsu (deep-fried skewered meat and vegetables), etc. You can find many food stalls on the street of Osaka offering real taste of local with inexpensive prices.
-When in Osaka, you may be unable to try all the delicious local food of Osaka in one day!
-Check out the list of Osaka local foods that you should definitely try while travelling.
+Some of Osaka’s local dishes are nation’s favourite such as Takoyaki (Octopus Balls), Okonomiyaki (Japanese savory pancakes), Ikayaki (squid pancake) and Kushi Katsu (deep-fried skewered meat and vegetables).
+At local streets of Osaka, you can find many food stalls offering authentic taste of local with inexpensive prices.
+When in Osaka, you may never have enough time to try all the delicious local food!

-Although Osaka is famous for affordable and local friendly regional dishes, If you are wishing to have a high-end dining experience in Japan, Osaka is also one of the best cities.
-Some of Japan’s top restaurants are located in Osaka including high class Sushi restaurants and Michelin starred restaurants.
-Here are lists of the best restaurants in Osaka 2019.
+Although Osaka is best-known for affordable and local friendly regional dishes, if you wish to have a high-end dining experience in Japan, Osaka is also one of the best cities.
+Some of Japan’s top-rated restaurants are located in Osaka including fine Sushi restaurants and Michelin starred restaurants.

 4. Osaka Castle

 Shinsakbashi (心斎橋) is the best district for shopping in Osaka.
-There are numbers of shopping malls and boutiques located within the area from luxury brands to fast fashion retailers.
-Shinsaibashi-suji is the famous shopping arcade which is 600m long and consists of hundreds of shops and boutiques.
-Not only clothing items, but there is a wide variety of shops in this arcade such as drugstores, variety shops, restaurants, cafes and more.
-It’s the place to shop till you drop!
+From luxury brands to fast fashion retailers, there are numbers of shopping malls and boutiques gathering within the area.
+Shinsaibashi-suji is the famous shopping arcade which is 600m long and consists of hundreds of shops from small boutiques to large departments stores.
+There are not only clothing stores, but also a wide variety of shops in this massive shopping arcade such as drugstores, variety shops, restaurants, cafes and more.
+It’s the place to shop till you drop in Osaka!

 Umeda Sky Building (梅田スカイビル) is a high rise building with a spectacular observation deck in the Kita district in Osaka, near Osaka and Umeda Stations.
 It’s one of the most applauded architectures in the world for its unique shape and structure.
 The observatory called “Kuchu Teien”(means The Floating Garden) is situated at 173 m high and 360° panoramic view of the city can be enjoyed at an open-air deck.
 You can enjoy the spectacular night view of Osaka.

-One of the most unique and coolest shrines in Japan, Namba Yasaka Shrine (難波八阪神社) is often called “the Lion Shrine” as it houses the massive lion head shaped statue.
-The 12 m high x 11 m wide statue has become a popular photo spot in Osaka in the past year.
+One of the most unique and photo-worthy shrines in Japan, Namba Yasaka Shrine (難波八阪神社) is often called “the Lion Shrine” as it houses a massive lion head shaped statue.
+The 12 m high x 11 m wide statue has become a popular photo spot in Osaka in the past years.

-If you wish to explore Osaka in one day, you should definitely do something really fun at night!
-A great way to explore the rich food culture of Osaka is joining a local food tour.
-Bar hopping is definitely the most recommended to explore the authentic nightlife in Osaka as there are numbers of hidden areas for drinking that are not on guidebooks.
+One of the greatest ways to explore the rich food culture of Osaka is joining a local food tour.
+Bar hopping is definitely the most recommended to experience the authentic nightlife in Osaka as there are numbers of hidden areas for drinking that are not on guidebooks.

 For a quicker and more affordable option, we’d also recommend “Night-time Namba Walking Tour In Osaka” by Hang Out Japan who organises 1.5 hours night walking tour in Dotonbori area.
 You can explore the neighbourhood deeper with a local guide and visit hidden spots where locals hang out.